 Ultrabooks are simply a new form of laptop that puts a higher emphasis on portability and battery life.
-They generally are extremely thin (typically under 1-inch) and lighweight (roughly 3 pounds) while providing roughly five hours or more of running time.
+They generally are extremely thin (typically under 1-inch) and lighweight (roughly three to four pounds) while providing roughly five hours or more of running time.
 These qualities make them very useful for college students that have to carry their computer around campus frequently with a large number of books.
 Their performance is still generally more than the average student would need making them suitable as a sole computer system.
-The downside is that they tend to be a bit more expensive than your typical laptop with prices that range from roughly $700 all the way up to over $1500.
+The downside is that they tend to be a bit more expensive than your typical laptop with prices that range from roughly $700 to well over $1500.

-Tablet PCs are extremely compact systems that give most of your basic computer tasks in a form that is no larger than a standard spiral bound notebook.
+Tablets are extremely compact systems that give most of your basic computer tasks in a form that is no larger than a standard spiral bound notebook.
 They generally have very long battery life and can be used for written notes as well as a virtual keyboard or compact Bluetooth keyboard.
 The downside is that many of them don't use standard PC software programs and applications which means multiple applications that may be hard to transfer between devices.
 Those interested in this should really compare what tablets offer versus laptops to see which would be better suited towards them.
-One nice aspect of tablets though is the ability to use them for textbooks thanks to applications like Amazon's Kindle which may make them a bit more beneficial.
+One nice aspect of tablets though is the ability to use them for textbooks thanks to applications like Amazon's Kindle and textbook rentals which may make them a bit more beneficial.
 Of course, tablets can still be quite expensive.
-They are best suited as a supplement to a standard desktop or laptop PC.
+They are best suited as a supplement to a standard desktop or laptop.

 Don't Forget The Accessories!

 When purchasing a computer system for school, there are a number of accessories that one probably needs to buy with the computer.
-One of the key things that students will need for school is a printer.
-While its possible to survive in a college without a printer, it is much easier to print your papers on your own then relying on school computers that can be inconvenient.
+A printer can be extremely useful during school but is not the requirement that it once was as teachers accept electronic documents through email.
+Still, it can be useful for draft work or being able to print out online research.
 Laser printers make for better values thanks to the long lasting toners used instead of inks.
 Admittedly color laser is quite expensive and not as good for images.
-A great place to begin the search for the right printer is with the Buyer's Guide from the About Printer/Scanners Guide.
+Multifunction printers can also be useful for scanning and copying research materials as well.
+A great place to begin the search for the right printer is with the Buyer's Guide from About Printer/Scanners.

 Living in a college dorm can be quite problematic for those with computers.
 Roommates may want to borrow a computer to write a paper or even worse, items can be stolen from rooms.
 Computer security devices such as cable locks are a good idea particularly for those who use laptop computers.
 This can help prevent the unwanted theft of a computer system.

 Students with portable computers will need many more accessories.
 A good computer bag or backpack will be the most vital accessory.
 Having to carry a computer around a campus requires a comfortable and durable bag.
 In addition to this, students may want a compact mouse if they dislike the built-in trackpads.
-If students plan on using their systems heavily during their days on campus, it’s a good idea to buy a spare or extended life battery.
-This can help save downtime between charging.
+A secondary or external battery pack can also be useful for those students that need to use their laptop for extremely long periods of time away from a power outlet.

 Finally, do not forget the software.
 It's a good idea to try and look for software packages that are compatible with the applications used by the school the student is attending.
 This can save the student a lot of time as they will only have to learn one application instead of several.
 Many computers have minimal software packages that are sufficient for the most basic of tasks.
 College students will generally require much more flushed out office suites.
 Once again, it is advisable for the college students to buy software through the college bookstore.
 Academic software packages can be as much as 75% off the retail prices.